djuanit0x/data-structure-cheat-sheet/README.md

  - It's a **BST** with following characteristic:
     1. All nodes must red or black
     2. The root must be black
     3. If a node is red, then all of its children must be black.
 That's why it's not possible to have red node w/ red children (red -> red).
-However, it is possible for black node to have red / black children
+However, it is possible for black node to have red / black children.
+Note: Only coloring when traversing to insert the tree -- fixing the tree color only the way down.
+        - Need to switch color if parent is black and all of children are red
+        - If the parent is red and its children are red do AVL rotation + coloring
     4. For every node **n**, every possible path from **n** to a null refference (does not point to anything) must have the same # black nodes
     5. null refference must be a black node

  - It's not an AVL Tree (red black tree != AVL tree) -- You may get invalid AVL tree when constructing the tree from red black tree

 ### Algorithm
 1. Red black tree tree Insertion:
     - In general cases: